jayurbain/CarND-Vehicle-Detection/README.md

 Under the section **Perform feature ablation study**, an abblation study of HOG parameters and color spaces using a Linear SVM classifier was used to determine optimal parameters for color spaces and hog parameters.
 See section 3 below.

-The original selection of YUV was switched to HLS.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Under the section **Create and evaluate an SVM classifier using HOG, color histogram and color spatial parameters** an SVM classifier was created.